citp/privacy-policy-historical/w/wo/wom/womma.org.md

-> *The following text is extracted and transformed from the womma.org privacy policy that was archived on 2014-11-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141121183056id_/http%3A//www.womma.org/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the womma.org privacy policy that was archived on 2015-06-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150614081027id_/http%3A//www.womma.org/privacy-policy) for the most accurate reproduction.*

 # WOMMA - Privacy Policy

-###  This is the web site of the Word of Mouth Marketing Association.
+### This is the website of the Word of Mouth Marketing Association.

 Our postal address is:
-65 E. Wacker Place, Suite #500
+200 E. Randolph St., Suite #5100
 Chicago, IL 60601

-You can reach us by telephone at  312-853-4400.
+You can reach us by telephone at 312-577-7610.

-For each visitor to our web page, our web server automatically recognizes only the consumer's domain name (where possible), but not the email address.
+For each visitor to our web page, our web server automatically recognizes only the consumer\'s domain name (where possible), but not the email address.

 We collect only the domain name, but not the email address of visitors to our web page, the email addresses of those who communicate with us via email, the email addresses of those who make postings to our chat areas, aggregate information on what pages consumers access or visit, and any information volunteered by the consumer, such as survey information, form completion, and/or site registrations.